 Pompe disease is a rare, inherited and often fatal muscular disorder.
 Pompe Disease is caused by a deficiency or total lack of the enzyme acid alpha glucosidase.
 This enzyme is responsible for breaking down excess glycogen which normally accumulates in the muscles.

-However, as the Pompe patient is deficient in this enzyme, the excess glycogen is not broken down and continues to accumulate in the muscle-cells.
+The Pompe patient is deficient in this enzyme, the excess glycogen is not broken down and continues to accumulate in the muscle-cells.
 This results in progressive muscle damage and severe muscle weakness, so that normal muscle function is increasingly impaired.

 Respiratory muscles are also involved, severely affecting pulmonary function and, in time, most – if not all – patients will need ventilator support.

-Pompe’s Disease can present itself at any age from birth to older adults, its severity often depending on the age of onset, and level of enzyme activity.
+Pompe Disease can present itself at any age from birth to older adults, its severity often depending on the age of onset, and level of enzyme activity.

-Medicine is constantly changing and humane error and changes in practice make it impossible to certify the accuracy of such complex material.
+Medicine is constantly changing and human error and changes in practice make it impossible to certify the accuracy of such complex material.
 Confirmation of this information from your doctor or medical practitioner is required.